wasabrot/GDPR-docs/general_data.md

 ## Third parties use or store your data
 - KYC Spider (holds the AML lists)
-- Google analytics and cloud infrastucture
+- Google analytics and cloud infrastructure
 - Gmail for mail communication
 - Apple or Google might have data if you use their browser or phone devices.
 - uPort and Consensys - they are the provider of uPort.
 They do not have access to your data nor can read it.